Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 **Compilation**

-We use `pyinstaller` to make the executable
+We use `pyinstaller` to make the executable, `pip install pyinstaller`
 - Windows:

 ```